minilauta/miniboard/README.md

 Minimalistic imageboard software, written in PHP 8 with the help of Slim 4 micro framework.

-# NOTE

-This software is currently a work in progress.
-Breaking changes are to be expected.
-For example, the SQL migrations are still being changed in-place, instead of using incremental migrations properly.
-This is because we want the baseline database schema to be sensible and optimal.

 # Dev commands

 ## Install deps